irrdnet/irrd/docs/users/queries.rst

 the first object with a given primary key, from the highest priority source in which it was found.

-Set expansion with ``!i`` will start from the object from the highest priority source, which matches the given primary key.
-For resolving references to other sets, priority is first given to the source where the first (root) set was found, and then the normal source search order is followed.

 The currently enabled sources and their priority can be seen with ``!s-lc``.